Get Rid of Termites

-Termites cause billions of dollars in damage each year.
+Termites cause billions of dollars in damage each year, making indoor termite control a continually necessary profession.
 They primarily feed on wood, but also damage paper, books, insulation, and even swimming pool liners and filtration systems.
 Termites can injure living trees and shrubs, but more often are a secondary invader of woody plants already in decline.

 Spring typically is when large numbers of winged termites, known as “swarmers,” emerge inside homes.
 In nature, termites swarm to disperse and start new colonies.
 Triggered by warmer temperatures and rainfall, the winged termites emerge from the colony and fly into the air.

 The swarmers then drop to the ground, shed their wings, pair off with a mate, and attempt to begin new colonies in the soil.
 Few swarmers emerging outdoors survive to start new colonies.
 Swarmers emerging indoors are incapable of eating wood, seldom survive, and are best removed with a vacuum.
 They do, however, indicate that an infestation is present and that the best termite control service may be needed to tackle the problem.

 Discovering winged termites indoors almost always indicates an infestation warranting treatment.